DevSecOpsSamples/gke-network-endpoint-group/README.md

 ## Objectives

 Learn about the below:

-- Differences among Ingress, LoadBalacer, and NodePort on GKE
+- Differences among Ingress, LoadBalacer, and NodePort on GKE.
 - Manifests for Deployment, Service, Ingress, BackendConfig, and HorizontalPodAutoscaler.
-- Zonal network endpoint group of HTTP(S) load balancer
+- HTTP(S) load balancer and Zonal network endpoint group.

 ## Table of Contents